Last updated on August 15th, 2022

 - Where you live: The callout fee and hourly repair costs depend quite a bit on where you live.
 London, for example, will have much higher rates than a town that’s not as big or busy.

 Common washing machine problems

-If you notice that your washing machine’s drum is full of water at the end of the cycle then there’s a problem with the machine’s drainage.
+If you notice that your washing machine’s drum is full of water at the end of the cycle, then there’s a problem with the machine’s drainage.
 It could be caused by a blockage in the drain pump, or the drain hose may have something stuck in it.

 Sometimes a washing machine won’t spin.
-The load will end the wash cycle but then it won’t start spinning.
-This could be an issue with the balance sensor, the drum draining, drive belt, or even a problem with the motor.
+The load will end the wash cycle, but then it won’t start spinning.
+This could be an issue with the balance sensor, the drum draining, the drive belt, or even a problem with the motor.
 It’s therefore worth getting your local washing machine specialist to take a look.

 Have you noticed that your clothes or sheets smell funny after a wash?
 This could be caused by dirt or a limescale build-up in your washing machine that needs cleaning.
-You can often fix this problem yourself with a thorough clean of all accessible parts of the machine, regularly putting on a hot maintenance wash, and leaving the door open after each wash.
+You can often fix this problem yourself with a thorough clean of all accessible parts of the machine, regularly putting on a hot maintenance wash and leaving the door open after each wash.

 Useful washing machine repair checklist